Võ Nguyên Giáp

-Born in Quảng Bình province to an affluent peasant family, and the son of a Vietnamese nationalist, Giáp participated in anti-colonial political activity in his youth and in 1931 joined the Communist Party of Vietnam, led by Ho Chi Minh.
-Giáp rose to prominence during World War II as the military leader of the Việt Minh resistance against the Japanese occupation, and after the war became the military commander of the anti-colonial forces in the First Indochina War against the French.
-Giáp won a decisive victory in the 1954 Battle of Dien Bien Phu, that forced the surrender of the French garrison and effectively ending the war.
-After the partition of Vietnam and the outbreak of the Vietnam War, Giáp fought against South Vietnam and its American supporters.
-Giáp was commander of the army during the 1968 Tet Offensive, in which he besieged and turned an isolated Marine outpost at Khe Sanh into a diversion for the upcoming offensive.
-The Marines later abandoned the strategic base after the siege was lifted.
-Giáp also played a role in the 1972 Easter Offensive, after which he was succeeded by Văn Tiến Dũng, but remained defense minister through the U.S. military withdrawal and the final victory against South Vietnam and the reunification after the final offensive of 1975.
-After the Vietnamese invasion of Cambodia in 1978 and the overthrow of the Chinese-allied Khmer Rouge regime, Giáp oversaw his final military campaign in the 1979 Sino-Vietnamese War, in which Chinese forces were pushed back across the border.
-Giáp resigned as defense minister in 1980 and left the Politburo in 1982.
-He remained on the Central Committee and as deputy prime minister until 1991, and died in 2013 at age 102.
+Born in Quảng Bình province to an affluent peasant family, Giáp began participated in anti-colonial political activity in 1925.
+Sources conflict as to whether he joined the Indochinese Communist Party in 1930, or not until 1940.
+Giáp rose to prominence during World War II as the military leader of the Việt Minh resistance against the Japanese occupation, and after the war led anti-colonial forces in the First Indochina War against the French.
+He won a decisive victory at the 1954 Battle of Dien Bien Phu, which ended the war.
+In the Vietnam War, Giáp led the PAVN against South Vietnam and the United States.
+Giáp was commander of the army during the 1968 Tet Offensive and 1972 Easter Offensive, after which he was succeeded by Văn Tiến Dũng, but remained defense minister through the U.S. withdrawal and final victory against South Vietnam in 1975.
+Giáp oversaw his final campaigns in the successful Vietnamese invasion of Cambodia in 1978 and the 1979 Sino-Vietnamese War.
+He resigned as defense minister in 1980 and left the Politburo in 1982.
+Giáp remained on the Central Committee and as deputy prime minister until 1991, and died in 2013 at age 102.